clearlinux/clear-linux-documentation/source/guides/clear/mixer.rst

 * Location to host the update content and images

-  In order for swupd to make use of your mix, the update content for your mix must be hosted on a web server.
-Your mix will be configured with an update location URL, which swupd will use to pull down updates.
+  In order for :command:`swupd` to make use of your mix, the update content for your mix must be hosted on a web server.
+Your mix will be configured with an update location URL, which :command:`swupd` will use to pull down updates.

   Refer to `Set up a nginx web server for mixer`_ for an simple example of setting up an update location.